The Wrestling Classic: Reception

 Retrospective reviews of The Wrestling Classic have been generally mixed.
-Kevin Pantoja, writing for 411Mania, gave the show a score of 5.5 out of 10 ("Not So Good"), noting that the large amount of matches led to many that were "bad or too short to rate", though said that very factor led to the show having a good pace.
+Kevin Pantoja, writing for 411Mania, gave the show a score of 5.5 out of 10 ("Not So Good"), noting that the large number of matches led to many that were "bad or too short to rate", though said that very factor led to the show having a good pace.
 He did note that there were several good matches in the event - particularly from Savage, Steamboat, and Dynamite Kid.
 He closed his review saying that "the fact that this is the first PPV ever and the history factor makes this a welcome watch."
 Scott Keith, writing for Scott's Blog of Doom, was generally mixed on the quality of several matches, panning the Moondog/Funk match and being highly critical of the WWF World Heavyweight Championship bout.
 However, he overall described the event as "a fun and memorable show", highlighting the quality of Steamboat and Savage's matches, and ultimately declaring it The Wrestling Classic as "worth checking out".

 Aftermath

 Many wrestlers received pushes by this tournament.
 The Junkyard Dog, the winner of this tournament got a push as he became the man to win the first-ever major tournament in WWF history.
 Randy "Macho Man" Savage went on to win both the WWF Intercontinental Heavyweight Championship from Tito Santana on February 8, 1986 and the WWF World Heavyweight Championship in a similar tournament at WrestleMania IV in 1988.
 Ricky Steamboat also won the WWF Intercontinental Heavyweight Championship, by defeating Savage at WrestleMania III in 1987.
 Dynamite Kid and Davey Boy Smith who together were The British Bulldogs would go on to win the WWF Tag Team Championship at WrestleMania 2 in 1986.

+Unlike WrestleMania, The Wrestling Classic would be a one-off event as the remaining four WrestleVision branded events did not take place as announced by McMahon.
+Electronic Media stated in March 1986 that "WrestleVision, which followed [WrestleMania] in November, was something of a dud" and quoted McMahon as saying "all of our guns weren't loaded for WrestleVision as they were for WrestleMania" in reference to the remaining four events' cancelations.